arcanisgk/BOH-Basic-Output-Handler/README.md

 ## What does *[BOH]* do?

-*[BOH]* is a very simple PHP [toPlain handler] implementation that show Human readable information instead of using the default PHP options:
+*[BOH]* is a very simple PHP [output handler] implementation that show Human readable information instead of using the default PHP options:

 - var_dump() - Displays information about a variable.
 - print_r() - Print human-readable information about a variable.